Mount Koya (Koya-san), Wakayama Prefecture

 Facts & Figures

-Koya-san or Mount Koya is the famous home of the headquarters of the Koyasan sect of Shingon Buddhism and a major pilgrimage site.
-More than 100 temples are located in this area and forming this sacred place in the mountains of Wakayama.
+Koyasan or Mount Koya, located in a remote mountainous area of the Wakayama Prefecture, is the famous home of the headquarters of the Koyasan sect of Shingon Buddhism and a major pilgrimage site.
+More than 100 temples with 700 monks can be found in this area and together they form one of the most sacred sites in Japan.
 Koyasan is also part of the UNESCO World Heritage Site - Sacred Sites and Pilgrimage Routes in the Kii Mountain Range.
-Shingon Buddhism was introduced to Japan by priest Kobo Daishi / Kukai (774 - 835), the founder of the temple complex at Koyasan.
-The central or head temple of Esoteric Buddhism in Koyasan is Kongobu-ji temple.
+Shingon Buddhism was introduced to Japan by priest Kobo Daishi also known as Kukai (774 - 835), the founder of the temple complex at Koyasan.

 My tips for local activities